 I love the quote by Mary Anne Radmacher that goes, “Courage doesn’t always roar.
 Sometimes courage is the little voice at the end of the day that says I’ll try again tomorrow.”
 It’s a much less cliché way of saying “If at first, you don’t succeed, try, try again,” don’t you think?

-If today isn’t the day that you find the courage to take the first step towards following your dreams, try again tomorrow.
+If today isn’t the day that you find the courage to take the first step toward following your dreams, try again tomorrow.
 Don’t think of it as a failure or berate yourself for being scared.
 Just say to yourself, “tomorrow is a new day and a new chance to get it right.”

 Finding the courage to follow our dreams isn’t always easy, especially if it means we have to give up the sense of security that our current lives offer.
 To add on to what MLK said, though, you don’t have to race up the entire staircase all at once.
 Just take the first step.
 Then the next.
 Then the one after that.